 How to get there

-From Larne, take the A8 for two and a half miles, then turn right onto the A38, Shanes Hill Road, and travel for about three miles.
+If driving From Larne, take the A8 for two and a half miles, then turn right onto the A38, Shanes Hill Road, and travel for about three miles.
 Turn left onto Upper Ballyboley Road and the forest entrance is signposted.

-From Ballymena, take the A36 signposted for Larne (about 14 miles).
+Or if you are coming from Ballymena, take the A36 signposted for Larne (about 14 miles).
 Turn right onto the Upper Ballyboley Road.
 The forest entrance is signposted.